Spanish judge says La Liga can’t schedule Monday games

-MADRID (AP) — A Spanish judge has issued a preliminary ruling to allow the Spanish league to schedule matches on Fridays, but not on Mondays as it has done for several seasons.
+MADRID (AP) — A judge has issued a preliminary ruling to allow the Spanish league to schedule matches on Fridays, but not on Mondays as it has done for several seasons.

 The judge ruled Friday to partially accept the request by the Spanish league to put a stay on another court’s decision that would have limited games to Saturdays and Sundays, as wanted by the Spanish football federation.